Copy link URL:

 -30-

-Newfoundland and Labrador (NL) Health Services advises the public of a temporary disruption of walk-in X-ray and ultrasound services at Fogo Island Health Centre until further notice.
+Newfoundland and Labrador (NL) Health Services advises the public of a temporary disruption of walk-in X-ray and laboratory services at Bay d’Espoir Medical Clinic in St. Alban’s on:

-If routine medical imaging services are required, patients may choose to travel to another health-care facility.
-This temporary disruption will not affect the services provided by the emergency and laboratory departments.
+If routine medical imaging and blood collection services are required, patients may choose to travel to another health-care facility.
+This temporary disruption will not impact other health-care services offered at this location.

 NL Health Services thanks you for your cooperation.